-- Supported the Department of Health (DoH) by: - o providing a Project Manager for the NIFRS College at Desertcreat; - o providing data analytical and dynamic systems modelling support; - advising on a programme of revenue funded investment in primary health care facilities (including the preparation of business cases; the conduct of bidder negotiations and the provision of legal advice); - o advising on the reform of General Practitioner (GP) Out of Hours services; and - o advising on the development of the 111 and National Pandemic Flu service. - Supported the Department for Infrastructure (DfI) by: - o advising NI Water on hydrogen projects; and - o advising on the regeneration element of the Weavers Cross project. - Assisted the Department of Justice (DoJ) through the: - provision of a Programme Director and Research Analyst to the Tackling Paramilitary Activity Programme; - provision of a data modelling and scenario evaluation tool and the development of visualisations for the Committal Reform project; - development of a Strategic Decision Support System for the NI Courts and Tribunal Service (NICTS); - o development of the NI Courts Transformation Planning System; - provision of advice on the development of the DoJ Digital Strategy; - provision of advice to the Courts Service on Transformation, Estates and Communications; - o provision of an embedded Technical Advisor on Historic Enquiries; and - provision of Estates Planning advice to Police Service of Northern Ireland (PSNI). - Supported Belfast City Council, Derry City and Strabane District Council, Ulster University and Queen's University, Belfast by advising on City Deal projects. - Supported Belfast City Council through the deployment of its Digital Innovation Commissioner and Director, Belfast Innovation District. - Supported Derry City and Strabane District Council through: - the provision of a Property Advisor; - o management of the Community Centres Capital programme; and - o the development of Foyle Street regeneration proposals. - Supported Armagh, Banbridge and Craigavon Council by providing advice on Armagh Leisure Village. - Supported Newry, Mourne and Down District Council by the provision of a Programme Director for the Newry City Centre Regeneration programme. - Supported Causeway Coast and Glens Council by the provision of two Project Managers to support the delivery of its capital programme and Growth Deal.
+- o providing a Project Manager for the NIFRS College at Desertcreat; - completing a Digital Strategy for HSC; - o initiated a project to deliver an HSC Data Institute; - o developing a Central Immunisation Hub in partnership with the PHA; - o developing a business case for the PHA Vaccine Management System; - o initiating a review of the PHA's digital and data assets; - o leading the development of a Population Health Model for NI; - o completed the development of a model to inform a nursing workforce strategy; - o advising on the reform of General Practitioner (GP) Out of Hours services; and - o advising on the development of the 111 and National Pandemic Flu service.

+Supported the Department for Infrastructure (DfI) by:

+- o advising NI Water on hydrogen projects; - o leading the Department's Depots and Warehouses programme; and - o advising on the regeneration element of the Weavers Cross project.

+Assisted the Department of Justice (DoJ) through the:

+- provision of a Programme Director and Research Analyst to the Tackling Paramilitary Activity Programme; - provision of a data modelling and scenario evaluation tool and the development of visualisations for the Committal Reform project; - development of a Strategic Decision Support System for the NI Courts and Tribunal Service (NICTS); - o development of the NI Courts Transformation Planning System; - provision of advice on the development of the DoJ Digital Strategy; - provision of advice to the Courts Service on Transformation, Estates and Communications; - o provision of an embedded Technical Advisor on Historic Enquiries; and - provision of Estates Planning advice to Police Service of Northern Ireland (PSNI). - Supported Belfast City Council, Derry City and Strabane District Council, Ulster University and Queen's University, Belfast by advising on City Deal projects.

-- Supported Ards and North Down Borough Council by the provision of a Head of Strategic Capital Development. - Supported other councils by providing strategic, communications and other advice. - Provided 2,475 days of support on 136 assignments to departments and councils through the deployment of staff from the Strategic Support Unit; and - Supported departments and other organisations through the provision of advice on procurement law, recruitment and communications.
+- Supported Belfast City Council and other stakeholders through the deployment of a Director for the Belfast Innovation District. - Supported Derry City and Strabane District Council through: - o the provision of a Property Advisor; - o management of the Community Centres Capital programme; and - o the development of Foyle Street regeneration proposals. - Supported Newry, Mourne and Down District Council by developing a business justification to improve its Waste Management Service. - Supported Causeway Coast and Glens Council by the provision of two Project Managers to support the delivery of its capital programme and Growth Deal. - Supported Ards and North Down Borough Council by the provision of a Head of Strategic Capital Development. - Supported other councils by providing strategic, communications and other advice. - Provided 2,308 days of support on 133 assignments through the deployment of staff from the Strategic Support Unit; and - Supported departments and other organisations through the provision of advice on procurement law, recruitment and communications.